Exercises with strings#

 NOTE 1: PRINTing is different from RETURNing !!!
 Whatever gets printed is shown to the user but Python cannot reuse it for calculations.

-NOTE 2: if a function does not explicitly return anything, Python implicitly returns None
+NOTE 2: if a function does not explicitly return anything, Python implicitly returns None.

 NOTE 3: Resorting to prints on error conditions is actually bad practice: this is an invitation to think about what happens when you print something and do not return anything.
 You can read a discussion about it in Error handling and testing solutions